Commoner: History

 Both the Roman Republic and the Roman Empire used the Latin term Senatus Populusque Romanus, (the Senate and People of Rome).
 This term was fixed to Roman legionary standards, and even after the Roman Emperors achieved a state of total personal autocracy, they continued to wield their power in the name of the Senate and People of Rome.

 With the growth of Christianity in the 4th century AD, a new world view arose that underpinned European thinking on social division until at least early modern times.
 Saint Augustine postulated that social division was a result of the Fall of Man.
 The three leading divisions were considered to be the priesthood (clergy), the nobility, and the common people.
 Sometimes this was expressed as "those who prayed", "those who fought" and "those who worked".
 The Latin terms for the three classes – oratores, bellatores and laboratores – are often found even in modern textbooks, and have been used in sources since the 9th century.

-This threefold division was formalised in the estate system of social stratification, where again commoners were the bulk of the population who are neither members of the nobility nor of the clergy.
+This threefold division was formalized in the estate system of social stratification, where again commoners were the bulk of the population who are neither members of the nobility nor of the clergy.
 They were the third of the Three Estates of the Realm in medieval Europe, consisting of peasants and artisans.

 Social mobility for commoners was limited throughout the Middle Ages.
 Generally, the serfs were unable to enter the group of the bellatores.
 Commoners could sometimes secure entry for their children into the oratores class; usually they would serve as rural parish priests.
 In some cases they received education from the clergy and ascended to senior administrative positions; in some cases nobles welcomed such advancement as former commoners were more likely to be neutral in dynastic feuds.
 There were cases of serfs becoming clerics in the Holy Roman Empire, though from the Carolingian era, clergy were generally recruited from the nobility.
 Of the two thousand bishops serving from the 8th to the 15th century, just five came from the peasantry.